Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 By bus/coach

-Head to the Dubrovnik bus station if you plan to visit Kotor from Dubrovnik by public transport.
-Buses head there every day, and in the summer, the schedules are most frequent, with a bus departing to Kotor almost every 1-2 hours.
+If you plan to visit Kotor from Dubrovnik by public transport, head to the Dubrovnik bus station.
+Buses depart there every day, and in the summer, the schedules are most frequent, with a bus departing to Kotor almost every 1-2 hours.

-This is the method of transport I took!
-I went with FlixBus, which I often use because it is cheap and convenient for budget travellers.
+The method of transport I took was by coach, using FlixBus.
+I often use their service because it is cheap and convenient for budget travellers.

 Note: Coaches booked through Flixbus to Kotor are typically run through third-party operators.
 You won’t see your typical green and white vehicle.